Updated on October 1, 2022

 D. WHERE TO GET & FILE APPLICATION FORMS

 Note: Proper attire should be worn during the filing of the application.
-Applicants should not be in sleeveless shirt/blouse, in short pants, or in slippers.
+Applicants should not be in a sleeveless shirt/blouse, in short pants, or in slippers.

 E. EXAMINATION PERMIT (CSE-PPT)